some-natalie/some-natalie/_posts/2023-10-13-diy-updates-on-runners.md

 Obviously, this is for persistent VMs or bare metal compute.
 Ephemeral container-based runners don’t have any of these concerns, as updates happen on building a new image.

-There’s also none of the true enterprise fleet management niceness that I’m used to - no rollbacks, phased deployments, state management, etc.  I wouldn’t recommend using this at scale, but this has worked fabulously for a home lab.
-It would work quite well for labs, build farms, and other “easy to overlook” environments in the enterprise too.
+There’s also none of the enterprise fleet management niceness that I’m used to - no rollbacks, phased deployments, state management, etc.  I wouldn’t recommend using this at large scale, but this has worked fabulously for a home lab.
+It would work quite well for labs, most build farms, and other “easy to overlook” environments in the enterprise too.

 ---

+## Disclosure

+I work at GitHub as a solutions engineer at the time of writing this.
+All opinions are my own.

 ## Footnotes

 [^build]: I still don’t know why this is, but my guess is that different teams are responsible for the dev/test/production environments versus build servers to put things into that promotion path.
 If you have a better idea, lemme know?
 [^fix]: Particular needs around complex software should be met with investing in robust regression and acceptance tests, observability, and deployment logic for the applications on top _rather_ than living in fear of the next inevitable CVE.
 This requires some level of engineering discipline to maintain the application, the dependencies, and such ... but it _also_ prevents the sheer terror of rebooting a machine that has 1000+ days of uptime.
 If the thought of running `yum update -y && reboot` on a Friday scares you, 💓 **fix that** 💓
+[^github]: This should work equally well for any other bare metal or VM-based compute in other CI systems - GitLab, Azure DevOps, etc., all have the ability to schedule jobs.
+I have used this approach with Jenkins in a prior job and it's quite serviceable.
+The [code](https://github.com/some-natalie/some-natalie/tree/main/.github/workflows) for these jobs is all public in GitHub, so continuing to minimize tool sprawl for things Not My Job is ideal.
 [^d]: More about that in the [official docs](https://docs.github.com/en/enterprise-server@3.10/admin/github-actions/enabling-github-actions-for-github-enterprise-server/managing-self-hosted-runners-for-dependabot-updates) or if you’re using Red Hat (or derivative) VMs instead here - [Dependabot on Red Hat Enterprise Linux using Docker](../dependabot-on-rhel-docker/).